Workers sitting outsite an acoustic enclosure

 Performance

-• Sonic System Panels: Up to Rw 37
+• Sonic System acoustic modular panels: up to Rw 45dB (V100SP)

-• Sonic Access Doors: Up to Rw 46
+• Sonic Access acoustic doors: up to Rw 52dB (high performance)

-Ventilation and cooling systems are integrated and calculated to maintain safe equipment operation.
-Access points are planned for serviceability, maintenance and safety.
+Ventilation and cooling are sized to keep the equipment inside operating safely, and access points are planned for serviceability, maintenance and safety.

 Construction